Assessing Problem-Solving in HR Contexts: A Comparison Between Game-Based and Self-Report Measures: Discussion

 The present study aimed to compare a traditional self-report measure (PSI-B) with a game-based assessment, examining the degree of convergence between self-perceived and behaviorally enacted problem-solving.
 The results revealed no significant association between PSI-B scores and behavioral performance levels derived from gameplay.

 The lack of convergence observed between the PSI-B and the game-based assessment is consistent with a growing body of evidence indicating that self-report and behavioral measures of the same psychological construct are often weakly associated \citep{dang2020,shute2015}.
 While the PSI-B captures individuals’ beliefs, confidence, and self-evaluations regarding how they typically approach problems, the game-based assessment operationalizes problem-solving as a dynamic behavioral process unfolding in real time under task constraints.
 These two measurement approaches rely on fundamentally different response processes: self-report measures require reflective judgments aggregated across diverse and largely unstructured real-life contexts, whereas behavioral measures elicit performance in highly structured, time-limited, and uncommon situations.
 Moreover, behavioral tasks tend to capture maximal performance under optimal effort conditions, while self-report instruments more closely reflect typical performance and subjective perceptions of competence.
-As a result, the two measures may index partially distinct facets of problem-solving, rather than interchangeable indicators of a single underlying construct \citep{borgonovi2023}.
+As a result, the two measures may index partially distinct facets of problem-solving, rather than interchangeable indicators of a single underlying construct \cite{borgonovi2023}.
+These findings contribute to ongoing debates regarding the construct validity and measurement equivalence of technology-mediated assessment tools in organizational psychology \cite{ramos2022}.